Serie A eyes comeback as Italy sees the light at the end of the Covid-19 tunnel | Goal.com

 Even those who have avoided infection but remain cooped up in their homes are struggling.
 Depression has become a major cause for concern, particularly for those who have lost their jobs during the crisis.
 In Torino, a 29-year-old man committed suicide after being made redundant at the end of March.

-The state police have also updated YouPol – an app aimed at tackling bullying and drug-deal at schools – so that children and teenagers can now reports incidents of domestic violence too.
+The state police have also updated YouPol – an app aimed at tackling bullying and drug-dealing at schools – so that children and teenagers can now report incidents of domestic violence too.

 In short, nearly everyone in Italy is hurting now, in one way or another.